jaym9000/foundry-first-repo/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### **Conclusion**
 The Crowd-Sourcing FundMe Contract provides a decentralized, transparent way to collect and manage ETH contributions.
 It ensures that each contribution meets a fair value in USD by leveraging Chainlink’s real-time price feeds.
-The contract is simple to deploy and use, making it an ideal solution for Ethereum-based crowd funding applications.
+The contract is simple to deploy and use, making it an ideal solution for Ethereum-based crowdfunding applications.

 # Thank you!